shafiul-nobe/node-programming-challenge/README.md

 To install the Angular CLI, open a terminal window and run the following command: npm install -g @angular/cli

-After cloning in your local machine navigate to the Node folder and run the following command: npm install.
+After cloning in your local machine navigate to the Node folder,open a terminal window and run the following command: npm install.

-And Navigate to the Client folder and run the following command: npm install.
+And Navigate to the Client folder,open a terminal window and run the following command: npm install.

 ## Running tests